 Galapagos Maps: The Galapagos Archipelago is composed of 19 central islands covering an impressive 28,000 sq. miles- approximately the size of Ireland.
 Up, down and around them flow five ocean currents, producing some of the richest waters in the world.
 As such, these islands are not a one-stop visit, but an extensive and diverse world in itself with a range of life that unknowing visitors often underestimate.
-This rich and unique diversity is one of the iconic features that dominates the archipelago, and one of the primary reasons for which exploring island to island is so fascinating.
-With a slight change of the wind or stir of the sea, the islands can vary drastically from another; whether it be nesting grounds, unusual geological formations or rare endemic species, each island offers something unique.
-Check out each Galapagos map we have below
+This rich and unique diversity is one of the iconic features that dominate the archipelago, and one of the primary reasons for which exploring the island to island is so fascinating.
+With a slight change of the wind or stir of the sea, the islands can vary drastically from another; whether it be nesting grounds, unusual geological formations, or rare endemic species, each island offers something unique.
+Check out each Galapagos map we have below.

 Isabela Island is renowned for its seahorse shape and immense size.
 The result of six large volcanoes fused together, this is by far the largest island in the archipelago and also one of the most active; with the exception of Ecuador, all of its volcanoes are active.
 Isabela also claims the highest point in the Galapagos, with Wolf Volcano, the largest volcano, reaching 5,600 feet above sea level.

 This island also has a remarkably rich biota, despite its relatively young age, with more wild tortoises than all of the other islands combined (5 species) and the only penguin found around the equator.
 Thanks to the upwelling of the Cromwell Current on the western side of the island, its waters support an extremely rich and diverse marine life.
 Around 16 species of whales have been identified in the area.
 The island also hosts a cemetery from the first Galapagos settlers.